canarybit/cc-docs/docs/index.md

     ---

-    Provide information about the location of your dataset or application.
+    Provide information only about the location of your dataset or application.

     [:octicons-arrow-right-24: Register the assset](https://demo.confidentialcloud.io/)

--   :material-arrow-collapse:{ .lg .middle } __Find your collaborator__
+-   :material-arrow-collapse:{ .lg .middle } __Find your partner__

     ---